 HubSpot – marketing automation

 Like Marketo, HubSpot is now a household name (if your house is full of marketers).
 The breadth of its platform is pretty breathtaking, with products that run the gamut from advertising, blogging, SEO, email, social media, call-to-actions and beyond.
-As a low-cost (and in some cases free) platform, it’s particularly popular with small businesses who can’t afford the wealth of software options that more mature companies can.
+As a low-cost (and in some cases free) platform, it’s particularly popular with small businesses who can’t afford the wealth of best-of-breed software options that more mature companies can.

 There’s now an app that integrates Intercom with HubSpot, making it easy to sync your data between both products.
 This means less time wasted copying and pasting between tools and less lost marketing opportunities.